BreezeDevelopment1/Breeze-Clothing/README.md

 ## 👕 Breeze-Clothing
 All clothing stores (and barber shops) have been setup to have compatibility with [Gabz](https://www.gabzv.com/) MLO's.
 You are able to change these polyzones in the 'ped.lua' file.

+Breeze-Clothing is a forked project of [Enzo-DC's QB-Clothes](https://github.com/Enzo-DC/qb-clothes) with QB-Target compatibility as well as pre-setup with [Gabz](https://www.gabzv.com/) MLO's

 ## </> Requirements
 - [qb-core](https://github.com/qbcore-framework/qb-core)
 - [qb-menu](https://github.com/qbcore-framework/qb-menu)